Code-MonkeyZhang/Scrabble-OR-Gate-Optimization/README.md

 # Scrabble-OR-Gate-Optimization
-This project using Beautiful Soup and calculates the minimum and maximum OR gates needed to represent each word, optimizing for electronic storage efficiency.
+This repository hosts a unique project that utilizes Beautiful Soup (bs4) for web scraping all the words from https://scrabble.merriam.com/.
+The core functionality revolves around calculating the number of OR gates required to represent each word electronically.
+The objective is to identify the words that can be stored with the minimum and maximum number of OR gates, thus optimizing digital storage solutions for lexical data.
+This blend of web scraping, linguistic analysis, and electronic design principles offers insightful perspectives on hardware-efficient data representation.